Picovoice/porcupine/binding/react/README.md

 }
 ```

 The `keywordEventHandler` will log the keyword detections to the browser's JavaScript console.
+The detection callback function can be changed using the `setKeywordEventHandler`.

 **Important Note**: Internally, `usePorcupine` performs work asynchronously to initialize, as well as asking for microphone permissions.
 Not until the asynchronous tasks are done and permission given will Porcupine actually be running.
 Therefore, it makes sense to use the `isLoaded` state to update your UI to let users know your application is actually ready to process voice (and `isError` in case something went wrong).
 Otherwise, they may start speaking and their audio data will not be processed, leading to a poor/inconsistent experience.